-- 1. Securing Shareholders' Rights and Equality - (1) We respect shareholders' rights and secure their substantial equality. - (2) We take appropriate steps to improve the environment pertaining to the exercise of rights at the general meeting of shareholders. - (3) If it is judged that listed shares will contribute to the improvement of Olympus group's corporate value in the mid-to long-term, then, upon verifying the economic rationality and the future prospects for the mid- to long-term, we will hold the listed shares.
-Every year, the Board of Directors will verify the suitability of ownership considering comprehensively the purpose of holding, the benefits associated with holding and the risks, and gradually reduce shares that we judged not to be suitable for possession.
-In order to exercise shareholders' rights regarding policy shareholdings, we will exercise its voting rights on all agenda items, and from the viewpoint of improving the mid- to long-term corporate value of an enterprise issuing such shares, will consider said enterprise's financial condition and decide appropriately about whether to approve or disapprove each agenda item. - (4) In the case of conducting related party transactions, Olympus and its subsidiaries are required to obtain the approval of the Board of Directors of each company in accordance with the "Job Authority Rules" and any other related rules.
-Its subsidiaries are required to report to Olympus after obtaining approval from the regional headquarters.
+If it is judged that listed shares will contribute to the improvement of the Olympus group's corporate value in the mid- to long-term, then, upon verifying the economic rationality and the future prospects for the mid- to long-term, we will hold listed shares.
+Every year, the Board of Directors will assess the suitability of ownership of such listed shares, considering comprehensively the purpose of and the risks and benefits associated with the holdings, and may gradually reduce such shares that we judge not to be suitable for continued ownership.
+In order to exercise shareholders' rights as to these holdings, we will exercise our voting rights on all agenda items, and from the viewpoint of improving the mid- to long-term corporate value of an enterprise issuing such shares, will consider said enterprise's financial condition and decide appropriately about whether to approve or disapprove each agenda item.